jonpugh/figgy/README.md

 3. `$ sudo fig up`

   - The first time it will take a while as it downloads all your images.
+  - This command will then output the logs from all containers.
+  - The containers will run until the command closes.
+Use CTRL-C to stop all of containers.

+4. Browse to http://127.0.0.1:8080 to view whatever is in the src folder of this repo.
+5. `$ sudo fig scale web=2`

+  - This will add another web server, and Serf will automatically add it to the HAProxy load balancer.
+6. Browse to http://127.0.0.1:8080 and keep reloading.
+You will see the IP address change depending on what container HAProxy sent you to.

+With the simple command `fig scale web=X` you can scale the web servers up and down in number.

+All of them will have the source code mounted at src available, and be ready to go instantly.